 - Teaches students about the values of composting in the school and at home;

 - Provides a great example of a natural life cycle; and

 - Gives students a feeling of control over their environment.

-For more information on how to set up your own school composting program or to order a hard copy of these publications, please contact THE CLUB by e-mail at email@example.com.
+For more information on how to set up your own school composting program or to order a hard copy of these publications, please contact The CLUB by e-mail at firstname.lastname@example.org.